I hear these statement so often from farmers and potential farm folks

 Of course not.

-So why try to cut corners so often when buying livestock?
+So why try to cut corners when buying livestock, even if they are just provide milk for our family?

 No animal is perfect, and the sky isn't always the limit.